 Sometimes your baby just wants to be close to you and if you don’t have a baby sling to hand, a large muslin can be made into a temporary makeshift baby sling.

 - A distracting toy

-Muslins are great for playing peek-a-boo which when a baby tantrum is coming is the best use of a muslin ever.
+Muslins are great for playing peek-a-boo, which when a baby tantrum is imminent, is the best use of a muslin you can get.
 Throw it over their toys also as another game and see if they can work out where their toys have disappeared to.
 Watch out though as an older sibling may want to steal it for playing dress up with.